lukso-network/docs/docs/tools/services/relayer-developer.md

 ### 2. Register Existing Universal Profiles

 You can register existing Universal Profiles with the Relayer to enable gasless transactions for your users.
+Currently, registered Universal Profiles to the LUKSO Relayer API gets a certain quota amount of gas(20 millions) per month.

 ```javascript
 async function registerUniversalProfile() {